sampersand/knight/specs.md

 ### 4.3.14 `WHILE(unevaluated, unevaluated)`
 This function will evaluate its second argument as long as its first evaluates to a truthy value.
 The return value shall be `NULL`.

-Note that, unlike most programming languages, knight does not have a builtin way to "`continue`" or "`break`" from a loop.
+Note that, unlike most programming languages, Knight does not have a builtin way to "`continue`" or "`break`" from a loop.
 (returns null)

 ## 4.4 Ternary (Arity 3)